Crypto market cap surges to record $2 trillion, bitcoin at $1.1 trillion

 By mid-afternoon, the crypto market cap was at $2.02 trillion.

-The surge in crypto market cap was led by bitcoin, which hit its own milestone by holding the $1 trillion market cap for one whole week.
+The surge was led by bitcoin, which hit its own milestone by holding at a $1 trillion market cap for one week.
 Bitcoin was last up 1.4% at $59,045.
-Since hitting a lifetime peak of more than $61,000 in mid-March, bitcoin has since traded in a relatively narrow range.
+Since hitting a lifetime peak of more than $61,000 in mid-March, bitcoin has traded in a relatively narrow range.

 Analysts said as long as bitcoin stays above $53,000, it will be able to maintain its $1 trillion market cap.